-Cut a tenon on both ends of the cylinder with a 1/4” parting tool to.
+Cut a tenon on both ends of the cylinder with a 1/4” parting tool.
 Size the tenons to fit your 4-jaw chuck.
 One tenon will be used to hold the lid in the chuck; the other tenon will hold the base.

 TIP: I always taper these tenons just a hair, creating a dovetail shape.
-This provides a better gripping surface for the four-jaw chuck.
+This provides a better gripping surface for the 4-jaw chuck.

-Remove the blank from the lathe and replace the drive center with a four-jaw chuck.
+Remove the blank from the lathe and replace the drive center with a 4-jaw chuck.
 Mount the stock in the chuck.
-Even though the four-jaw chuck can support the piece by itself, I always bring the tailstock up for extra support whenever possible.
+Even though the 4-jaw chuck can support the piece by itself, I always bring the tailstock up for extra support whenever possible.